smfhashmi/iep_consulting/content/about/_index.md

   title: Patients are Happy, Cause Proper Tailored Plans
   description: At IEP Consulting BCBA, we are a well recognized international team
     helping children with autism reach their full potential through personalized Applied Behaviour Analysis (ABA) therapy.
-Our team of experienced experts from BCBA, SP, LCSW, CP & RBT’s collaborate closely with families to design customized treatment plans, focusing on enhancing social, communication, and daily living skills.
+Our team of experienced Board Certified Behaviour Analysts (BCBA), Speech Pathologist (SP), Licensed clinical social workers (LCSW), Clinical Psychologist (CP) & Registered Behavior Technicians (RBT) experts collaborate closely with families to design customized treatment plans, focusing on enhancing social, communication, and daily living skills.
 We believe in empowering children to overcome challenges, build confidence, and develop the tools they need to thrive in their everyday lives.
 Our mission is to provide meaningful support, helping each child achieve lasting progress and success.
 Let us be a part of your child's journey toward skill acquisition such as social skills, communication in the context and building and maintaining friendship.
   boxTitle: 20 Years Professional Experience
   boxDescription: "At IEP Consulting BCBA, our compassionate team of expert Board
     Certified Behaviour Analysts (BCBAs) and trained Registered Behaviour